Essential oils are highly concentrated extracts that are derived from plants. They’re extracted through either steaming or cold-pressing the plants.

 Mix lemon oil into a carrier oil, and massage it into the skin.
 You can also put lemon oil in an air diffuser and inhale the scent of the oil to achieve the desired results.
 Avoid exposure to sunlight when applying lemon essential oil.

-Essential oils should only be used on adults.
-They may have a more pronounced effect on children, so make sure to ask their pediatrician first.
+Essential oils are generally safe for adults.
+They may have a more pronounced effect on children, however, so make sure to ask their pediatrician first.
 If you’re planning on using an air diffuser in your home, keep this in mind.

 Essential oils are safe for the majority of the population to use, and can be an effective alternative treatment to constipation.
 Use the oils only as instructed for the best and safest results.